 - after removal, ensure proper disposal through bagging/piling

 Note: Like many other invasives, early detection and management of small populations is key to wild parsnip control.
 Because of the plant’s ability to produce a large seed bank, complete eradication will require several years of continued management and monitoring.
-Furthermore, management practices which target the plant's roots such as hand pulling are preferred, but not necessary as wild parsnip can only reproduce through seed production via its flowers.
+Furthermore, management practices that target the plant's roots such as hand pulling are preferred, but not necessary as wild parsnip can only reproduce through seed production via its flowers.